Cray-HPE/docs-csm/operations/kubernetes/Create_a_Manual_Backup_of_a_Healthy_etcd_Cluster.md

 1. Create a backup for the desired etcd cluster.

     Create variables which will be used throughout this procedure.
-    In this example we are making a backup of the Boot Orchestration Service \(BOS\) etcd cluster which will be named `cray-bos-etcd-backup_DATE_TIME`.
+    The example below is backing up the etcd cluster for the Boot Orchestration Service (BOS) named `cray-bos-etcd-backup_DATE_TIME`.
-    NOTE: backup name can be anything you would like.

     ```bash
     SERVICE=cray-bos